-'PLL' Star Troian Bellisario Opens Up About Eating Disorder
+'PLL' Star Troian Bellisario Opens Up On Past Eating Disorder In Candid Interview

 Troian Bellisario, best known for her role as Spencer Hastings on Pretty Little Liars, is opening up about her struggles with an eating disorder, which is the subject of Feed, her upcoming movie that she stars in and wrote.